Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 This tab lists the current data and fit function values.

-- Main table - Once data has been imported, a table with the data and error values is displayed.
+- Main table - Once data have been imported, a table with the data and error values is displayed.
 After fitting, columns with the fitted function values and residuals are added.
+De-/select rows for de-/selection of individual data points.
+Note that a change in the selection within the table will only take effect, once the 'Update Selection' button (see below) is pushed.
+Selected data points are then highlighted in the plot by symbols.
+If data points are selected, a subsequent fit will only pertain to the selected data points.

 - Export results - The content of the data table and the current graph can be exported as an HTML file with embedded SVG.
 Use this function to document your work.
 Alternatively, export these data to Excel (if you must).